Here is a simple rhetorical question for the reader. Is mankind more intelligent than God or is God more intelligent than mankind?

 54 But he took her by the hand and called, saying: Girl, get up!

 55 And her spirit returned, and she rose instantly, and he ordered something to be given her to eat.
 (Luke 8 NWT)

 She had died from a medical standpoint.
 But there is a period after medical death when the spirit of the subject is asleep in the gates of Hades before she is officially dead from a divine standpoint.
 In any event her spirit returned and she rose.
 So when you are asleep your spirit is not in your body.
 So when you sleep, you expire, your spirit goes out (exit - spirit).
-It actually goes out into your shared or personal angel depending upon whether or not you have an angelic body.
-You actually dream in your angel. then when you awake your spirit returns to your human brain.
+It actually goes out into your sleep angel.
+You actually dream in your angel.
+Then when you awake your spirit returns to your human brain.
 So when Moses said...

 1 Then Moses went and spoke these words to all Israel

 2 and said to them: 120 years old I am today.
 I shall no more be allowed to go out and come in, as Jehovah has said to me, 'You will not cross this Jordan.'
 (Deuteronomy 31 NWT)

 He not only meant that he could no longer go into the temple and come out of it.
 He meant his spirit would no longer go out of his body when he fell asleep and come back in when he woke up.

 Here is what Genesis says about Enoch.